-To say that y is the only X (when the X are n, with n > 1) does not mean that y is the sum of the X.
+To say that y is the only X (when the X are n, with $n \ge 1$) does not mean that y is the sum of the X.

-4. The second reading of (P1) the weak one (WeakCom), says that composition is just similar or analogous, under some aspects, to identity.
+The second reading of (P1) is (WeakCom) and says that composition is just similar or analogous, under some aspects, to identity.
 The composition relation is so formulated: